RavensbourneWebMedia/Web-development-workshop/sessions/03/README.md

 scene.setPin('#drone1', pinOptions)
 ```

-A pin of a scene that has a duration will be pinned for the respective amount of scrolled pixels and then released.
+A pin of a scene that has a `duration` (see `sceneOptions.duration`) will be pinned for the respective amount of scrolled pixels and then released.

-If no duration is defined, the pinned element will never be released unless scrolling back past the trigger position.
+If no `duration` is defined, the pinned element will never be released unless scrolling back past the trigger position.

 ### Animating with CSS

 Let's animate the `h1`.
 We can use [Animate.css](https://daneden.github.io/animate.css/) for that.

 Just add the class names `animated` and `pulse` to it.